 (B) Complete an Agricultural Science pedagogy course of at least three quarter or two semester hours acceptable to the Commission.
-The course must include the word pedagogy or methods in the course title or must be acceptable to the Commission upon evaluation of course syllabi or other evidence; or
+The course must include the word pedagogy or methods in the course title; or

-(C) Complete a supervised practicum in an agricultural science assignment in a public school setting.
-To verify the practicum, a school district must submit a PEER form and a statement verifying that:
+(C) Complete a supervised Agricultural Science practicum in a public school setting.
+The practicum must include the following: